This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Destroy infested leek plants: I recommend getting rid of all infested plants in a worst-case scenario.
 Do not compost them because the pupae could move out and into the compost, rendering them unusable.
 Do not put into the green waste recycling for the same reason.

 Even though this process would kill off this pest, it could spread while waiting for collection.
 The safest bet is to burn the affected plants right away.
-This will destroy the pest and prevent any further issues.
+This will destroy the problem and prevent any further issues.

 Companion Planting